NVIDIA/modulus/docs/api/modulus.models.rst

    MyModulusModel = Model.from_pytorch(MyModel)

-Once this package is installed, you can access the model via the modulus model registry.
+Once this package is installed, you can access the model via the Modulus model registry.